Huxlow Academy

 Huxlow Academy is a secondary school and sixth form with academy status, located in Irthlingborough, Northamptonshire, England.
 Previously a specialist Science College, the school converted to academy status in April 2012.
-However, the name only changed to Huxlow Academy in late 2022.There are just over 900 students on roll, including around 100 students in the Sixth Form, which is shared with two other local schools.
+However, the name only changed to Huxlow Academy in late 2022.
+There are just over 900 students on roll, including around 100 students in the Sixth Form, which is shared with two other local schools.
+The head teacher is Kim Isaksen.
+There are 47 teachers (full-time equivalent) and 36 support staff.

+History

 It was founded in 1962 and was originally known as Finedon and Irthlingborough Secondary Modern School.

-The current Head Teacher is Mr Paul Letch.
-He joined the school in September 2021.
+The former head teacher was Paul Letch.
+He joined the school in September 2021, replacing Steve Gordon.
+The headteacher before Gordon was Mick Malton.

-There are 47 teachers (full-time equivalent) and 36 support staff.

-Feeder School
+Feeder schools

 The school gains its Year 7 students from primary schools in Irthlingborough, Finedon, Little Addington, Great Addington and Woodford as well as numerous schools in surrounding villages.

 Sixth form provision

-The Sixth Form is part of The East Northamptonshire College (TENC), which combines the strengths of Huxlow Academy, The Ferrers School and The Rushden Academy at post-16 level.
+The Sixth Form is part of The East Northamptonshire College (TENC), which combines Huxlow Academy and The Rushden Academy at post-16 level.

-Achievement
+School performance and inspections

-In the school's Ofsted report in 2016 the College was deemed to be "Good" in all main areas (achievement, quality of teaching, behaviour and leadership/management).
+The school's Ofsted report in 2016 judged the school as Good in all main areas (achievement, quality of teaching, behaviour and leadership/management).
+The 2021 inspection rated the school inadequate.
+The inspectors found that racist, homophobic and sexist language is commonplace.